What is Appendicitis

-Difficulty during flatulence (passing of gas).
+- Difficulty during flatulence (passing of gas).

 Surgery is the best course of action.
 A traditional technique or a laparoscopy is used to remove tumors of the appendix.
 Before the surgery or once after the diagnosis, patients are treated with the antibiotics to protect against the potential infections.

 Appendicitis is a medical emergency that requires immediate care.
-If left untreated, the appendix can swell and perforate, or bust open, spewing bacteria and other infectious agents over the abdominal cavity.
+If left untreated, the appendix can swell and perforate, or burst open, spewing bacteria and other infectious agents over the abdominal cavity.
 In serious cases, appendicitis infection can lead to a condition known as Peritonitis, this is categorized as a very serious medical emergency and can turn fatal if not treated immediately.

 Important Questions for You: